 Most wiper blades are made from rubber, but others may contain synthetic compounds as well.
 Gradually, the blades will become weaker and thinner as time goes on.
 If the blade gets too worn, it will not do a good enough job of removing rain or snow from the windshield.
 This is when it’s time to get a new set of windshield wiper blades for your car.

-Steps to Replace Your Car Wiper Blades
+4 Steps to Replace Your Car Wiper Blades

 You do not need to be an expert mechanic to change your wiper blades.
 If you are smart enough to change a tire or replenish your wiper fluid, then you can figure out how to replace your car wiper blades too.
-Below are the 5 easy steps for doing this.
+Below are the four easy steps for doing this.

 Make sure the length of the new blades matches the length of your old blades.
 You can figure out the length by measuring the length yourself or referring to the owner’s manual.
 This will tell you the correct size of the blade for your car.

 To do this, the wiper has a little tab on its underside that you need to depress.
 This is the spot in between the wiper and the wiper arm.
 Once you do this, pull down to slide the blade out until it is removed from the arm.

-3) Take your new wiper blade and slide it onto the same arm where you removed the old wiper blade.
+Take your new wiper blade and slide it onto the same arm where you removed the old wiper blade.
 You’ll want the blade to be on the arm tightly.
 Keep pulling until a clicking sound is heard.

 When you are finished with both installations, test your windshield wipers by turning them on.
 You might want to spray your windshield with a hose first so that you can see how well your new wiper blades remove the water.